perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 ## Craftsmanship
 We crafted the `pi-cli` framework to be cross-platform, modular,  deployment agnostic, and fully customizable. [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) provides a rich set of [DDD](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice) tools and languages. `pi-cli` directly supports the .NET (traditional), .NET Standard, .NET6+ (.NET Core), and ASP.NET Core.
 It lets enterprises build ground-up terminals or migrate their existing console apps to terminals.
 Thus it is the de-facto standard in developing cross-platform terminals for your apps, services, and developer tools in the entire .NET ecosystem.

-- Build and configure your CLI terminal using microservices-based architecture principles, Dependency Injection(DI services), and options pattern.
+- Build and configure your terminal using microservices-based architecture principles, Dependency Injection(DI services), and options pattern.
 - Use default handlers or provide custom implementations to handle terminal UX, command parsing, error handling, command validations, storage, and type checking.
+- Use default console routing, defualt TCP/IP client-server routing, or define your custom HTTP, Named-Pipes, or gRPC routing.
 - Provide self-hosting implementations for stores and hosts in an environment of your choice, e.g., Windows, Linux, macOS, Docker, Kubernetes, etc.
 - Build deployment agnostic terminals with all dependencies, test them in local environments, and deploy the production terminals on-premise, cloud (public, private, or government), or hybrid.
-- Enable enterprise-grade secured CLI applications for your products and services similar to [Github CLI](https://cli.github.com/), [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/), [Stripe CLI](https://stripe.com/docs/stripe-cli) or CLI terminals with custom formats.
+- Enable enterprise-grade secured terminal applications for your products and services similar to [Github CLI](https://cli.github.com/), [.NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/), [Stripe CLI](https://stripe.com/docs/stripe-cli) or terminals with custom formats.
 - Collaborate in an open-source environment, troubleshoot issues, and provide your feedback on the features and documentation
 - Use [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) for quick onboarding, testing, and evaluating ready-to-use samples on GitHub.
 No account is needed.